 Pierre kept painting and nodding his head.
 He seemed to be pouting over what he thought was her rejection, not realizing that it was an invitation.

-“Menso!”
+“Hey!”
 Esperanza shouted, throwing a towel at him, to get his attention.
-Pierre turned, stunned, as if the towel had been someone’s hand.
+Pierre turned, stunned as if the towel had been someone’s hand.
 “I am saying, why don’t we have dinner here instead?”

 Everything was ready by the time Pierre reappeared that evening.
-Being that the only clothes he had were his green fatigues, this was what he wore to dinner, though he did bathe and change into a clean set.
+He showed up for dinner wearing his green fatigues, as they were the only clothes he had.
+He did bathe and changed into a clean set, though.
 He chose to leave his beret in his back pocket, deciding that his un-frazzled, slicked-back hair was more appropriate for his date.

 As Esperanza started to carry a tray of covered pots to the table she’d set on the roof, Pierre offered to take the platter for her.
 But she told him to take up a chair instead.
 The chair did not match the set, but it was made of metal and was much more capable of supporting the weight of her oversized dinner guest.

 As the sun began its departure, Pierre and Esperanza dined on chicken mole, beans, and rice.
-The mole sauce and flour tortillas made the meal; both were made from scratch.
-Esperanza grilled a whole chicken over a small wood fire before she allowed it to simmer in the sauce and get tender.
+The mole sauce and flour tortillas made the meal.
+Esperanza made both from scratch.
+She had grilled a whole chicken over a small wood fire before allowing it to simmer in the sauce and get tender.
 She realized that she had made a mistake by only buying one chicken.
-It slipped her mind that Pierre’s appetite would match his stature.
+It never occurred to her that Pierre’s appetite would match his stature.